Anti-Maidan: November 2013 rallies

 A pro-government counter protest reportedly gathered 10,000 people on 25 November.
 The Party of Regions allegedly paid ₴100 to its supporters to participate in a three-hour rally, with supporters calling for "building Europe in Ukraine [...] but on terms and conditions favourable for Ukraine".
 According to the Kyiv Post, demonstrators held anti-EU and homophobic banners.
-On 29 November a 2-hour 3,000 people strong pro-government rally took place on European Square.
+On 29 November, a two-hour pro-government rally attended by 3,000 people took place on European Square.
 Party of Regions member of parliament Vladyslav Lukianov told the crowd: "I'm sure that our movement to Europe will never change.
 We support this choice.
 Let the land shatter from our steps.
 Together we will win".
 The Kyiv Post again reported incentives were given to attend and described attendants in appearance "to be homeless; still more look drunk.
 The crowd consists mostly of men".
 Euronews spoke of many being "bused in from the east of the country where pro-Russian sentiment is strong.
 They, too, carried national flags as well as those of the ruling Party of Regions".
 Many in the crowd refused to talk to Euronews.

 On 30 November, several thousand protesters had been brought into Kharkiv on buses to stage a rally to support the government on Freedom Square.
 Some 170 buses were reported on the scene, and the number of attendees was according to organisers allegedly over 70,000; news agencies reported the size of the crowd to be 40,000.
 The event lasted only 1 hour.
 Reports indicated attendees were paid ₴50 to attend, and reports indicated that many were public sector workers who did not attend on their own accord.
 The rally was both pro-administration and pro-European Integration.

 A rally in support of President Yanukovych held by the Donetsk Regional State Administration and the Party of Regions was to be held in Donetsk on 2 December, but was cancelled due to failure to organise enough people.

 On 3 December, 1,000 attended a rally in Kyiv put on by the Party of Regions to support the president.
 The same day, it was reported by journalists of Espreso.tv that a Party of Regions organised rally in Kyiv was paying ₴200 to participants via online job postings.

 On 4 December, 15,000 rallied in Donetsk in support of the president, many of whom were bussed in.
 The Party of Regions denied any allegations of forcing anyone to attend.